 - Consumer confidence is only a survey and people may become pessimistic for reasons not related to a change in economic fundamentals.

 - Sometimes confidence can be influenced by non-economic factors and prove temporary, e.g. a major sporting success may improve confidence, but this could be very short lived.

 - Falls in confidence may not be as important as the changing factors behind them.
-In 2008, we see a sharp fall in confidence because of the financial crisis.
-But, some may argue it was this financial crisis and decline in bank lending which was a more important factor in causing recession.
-In other words, falling confidence is a symptom rather than cause of recession.
+In 2008, we saw a sharp fall in confidence because of the financial crisis.
+But, some may argue it was this financial crisis and decline in bank lending which was a more important factor in causing the recession.
+In other words, falling confidence is a symptom rather than the cause of recession.